Could Japan still cancel Tokyo Olympics over coronavirus? | DW | 16.04.2021

-Recent comments from a high-ranking Japanese politician have driven speculation that the Summer Games will be called off.
-COVID infections are rising and public support for the Games is dropping.
+Recent comments from a high-ranking Japanese politician have driven speculation that the Summer Games could be called off.
+As COVID infections rise in Japan, public support for the games is dropping there.

-The damage had already been done, however, and there is renewed speculation that the comments by Toshihiro Nikai, secretary general of the ruling Liberal Democratic Party, indicate that discussions are taking place behind the scenes for a course of action should a worst-case scenario come to pass.
+The damage had already been done, however, and the comments by Toshihiro Nikai — secretary general of the ruling Liberal Democratic Party — indicate that discussions are taking place behind the scenes for a potential course of action should a worst-case scenario come to pass.

 "If it seems impossible to go on with the games, they must definitely be canceled," Nikai said in an interview with Japan's TBS television station.